a11y-tools/page-structure/NOTES.md

 `panel.js`
 * On receiving `info` message from `content.js`, calls `updateSidebar`, which populates the title and listbox areas with new data

-## webpack preprocessing

-The `scripts` folder now contains JavaScript modules that must be preprocessed by webpack (see `webpack.config.js`) to produce the bundled output file named `content.js` in the `src` folder.
-It is this latter file that the extension utilizes when it runs its content script.

-To perform this preprocessing build step, use `npm run build` (see the `package.json` file).

-## web-ext build

-To build a new ZIP file for submitting new versions of the extension to AMO, cd to the `src` folder (important!) and issue the following command:

-    web-ext build -a ../releases

-This will place the new ZIP file, with filename based on the manifest.json version property, in the `releases` folder.